ILing82816/ds_image_clustering_proj/README.md

 ## Model Building, Dimension Reduction and Clustering
 First, I set up autoencoder with CNN model and used PyTorch to pick the best function.
 Because of image input, I choose covolutional neural network to have less parameters than deep neural network.
 The autoencoder can help me feature extraction.
 I thought the model and compute with PyTorch would be effective.

+Second, I do clustring.
 I tried directly to clustering by K-Means, the accuray won't be good.
 Therefore, I tried to use PCA nad t-SNE to do dimension reduction at first and then clustering by K-Means.

 ## Model performance